ome/omero-documentation/server/permissions.rst

 ~~~~~~~~~

 This group is the intermediate option that allows visibility of other
-Users and their data, but minimal ability to annotate their data:
+users and their data, but minimal ability to annotate their data:

 -  The group owner can control group members as above and can
    perform some annotations on the other group members data.
 -  Members can see who other members are and view their data, but they
-   cannot annotate another Users' data at all.
+   cannot annotate another users' data at all.

 **Potential Use-Cases:**

 -  A scientist might move data into a read-only group when they want
    other group members to access and view their data.
 Other members can
    view, while the group owners can annotate and/or add ROIs to the
-   other User's images.
+   other user's images.
 -  For an institutional repository where data are being archived and
    then available for other group members in the institute to view; this
    could be standard storage of all original data, or for data that is